 - 18:1 genuine Grover tuning machines

-By far the most famous of all Yorkville’s clubs was the Riverboat coffeehouse, at 134 Yorkville.
-Owned and operated by Bernie Fiedler, the Riverboat opened in October 1964 and quickly became part of a prestigious North American circuit that included Detroit’s Chess Mate and New York’s Bitter End.
+By far the most famous of all Yorkville’s clubs was the Riverboat coffeehouse at 134 Yorkville.
+Owned and operated by Bernie Fiedler, the Riverboat opened in October 1964.
+It quickly became part of a prestigious North American circuit that included Detroit’s Chess Mate and New York’s Bitter End.
 Situated below street level, the club seated 120 people in red booths amid pine walls and brass portholes.

-Every seat was in close proximity to the stage, providing an intimate showcase of the top names in popular music, including Howlin’ Wolf, Simon & Garfunkel, Sonny Terry & Brownie McGhee, Tim Buckley, Ritchie Havens, Junior Wells, John Prine, Ramblin’ Jack Elliott, Arlo Guthrie, Buddy Guy, Kris Kristofferson, John Lee Hooker, Doc Watson, Tim Hardin, Jerry Jeff Walker, Janis Ian, Steve Goodman, Odetta, Seals & Crofts and James Taylor.
+Every seat was near the stage, providing an intimate showcase of the top names in popular music, including Howlin’ Wolf, Simon & Garfunkel, Sonny Terry & Brownie McGhee, Tim Buckley, Ritchie Havens, Junior Wells, John Prine, Ramblin’ Jack Elliott, Arlo Guthrie, Buddy Guy, Kris Kristofferson, John Lee Hooker, Doc Watson, Tim Hardin, Jerry Jeff Walker, Janis Ian, Steve Goodman, Odetta, Seals & Crofts and James Taylor.